tuket/reproject/README.md

 reproject cubemapToLatlong <inputFile> <outputFile> <outputWidth>x<outputHeight> [numSamples]
 ```

 The number of samples is optional.
-The more the better quality (at the expense of more computation cost).
+The more, the better quality (at the expense of more computation cost).
 The default value is 128, which is usually more that enough.

 Examples: